-Jasmine Crisp is a painter born and based in Adelaide, South Australia completing her Bachelor of Visual Art (Honours) at Adelaide Central School of Art (2017).
-She is a current studio artist at Praxis ARTSPACE and past recipient of the Praxis and Carclew artist in residence 12 month programs.
-During these programs she has exhibited her first solo show, participated in three international artist residencies across Iceland (SíM, NES) and Finland (Koli Ryynanen).
-Her work has been collected by Artbank (Sydney), awarded first prize in the 2019 10th Prospect Portrait Prize and the 2018 YouthScape Art Prize, achieved multiple peoples choice awards and has been included as a finalist in the SALA Advertiser awards, Emma Hack Art Prize and Kennedy Art Prize.
+Jasmine Crisp is a painter born and based in Adelaide, South Australia.
+She completed her Bachelor of Visual Art (Honours) at Adelaide Central School of Art (2017) and is a current studio artist at Praxis ARTSPACE (Bowden, SA).
+Jasmine is a past recipient of the 12 month Praxis and Carclew artist in residence programs as well as multiple international artist residencies across Iceland (SíM, NES) and Finland (Koli Ryynanen).
+Her work has been collected by Artbank (Sydney), awarded first prize in the Prospect Portrait Prize and YouthScape Art Prize, achieved multiple peoples choice awards and included as finalists in the SALA Advertiser awards, Emma Hack Art Prize and Kennedy Art Prize.
 Recently she has expanded her painting practice in producing multiple large scale public murals in the Adelaide CBD and surrounds including Wonderwalls and SANAA festival murals.

 Photograph by Jon Wah